nicksteffens/sampleData/README.md

 # Sample Data
 This is a collection of javascript objects that can be used for object experimentation.

-- Isotopes is collection of chemical elements taken off of the periodic table.
+- **Isotopes.js** is collection of chemical elements taken off of the periodic table.